Heroic Old-School Roleplaying

 • Swampy, mountainous, or jungle terrain: Decrease speed by 50%.

-• Characters engaged in a forced march can increase their travel speed by 50%, but must rest for a full day or suffer exhaustion (-1 to all rolls).
+• Characters engaged in a forced march can increase their travel speed by 50%, but must rest for a full day or suffer 2 levels of exhaustion.

 Sight